![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Home |

 One of the most imposing pieces of military architecture in Umbria, the Castello di Sala in the territory of Ficulle (6 km N), was built in the 14c by the Monaldeschi family, a very warlike group of four families in fact that at various times controlled the fortunes of nearby towns, including Orvieto, just 18 km to the south.
-The massiveness of the fortress's most striking feature, the twelve-bay watchtower, added in 1450 by order of Angelo Monaldeschi della Vipera, is due to a combination of two factors: it was designed as a safe haven in case the rest of the castle were no longer secure, and gunpowder and cannon, still somewhat new, had been forcing military engineers to rethink such things as the thickness of walls; a relatively slender structure such as the 10‑11c tower in Ficulle, or as the smaller round tower you see above, would no longer serve as an adequate defense.
+The massiveness of the fortress's most striking feature, the twelve-bay watchtower, added in 1450 by order of Angelo Monaldeschi della Vipera, is due to a combination of two factors: it was designed as a safe haven in case the rest of the castle were no longer secure, and gunpowder and cannon, still somewhat new, had been forcing military engineers to rethink such things as the thickness of walls; a relatively slender structure such as the 10‑11c tower in Ficulle, or as the smaller round tower you see in the very center of the photo above, would no longer serve as an adequate defense.

 The castle of Sala is private property, the home of the marquesses (marchesi) Antinori, for whom it also serves as a base for the production of Muffato della Sala, a very fine dessert wine — to this I can speak from first-hand knowledge.
 Before they acquired it in 1940, Sala had fallen on hard times; with a fine sense of our common patrimony, the family took great care to restore the castle, and today, following that same tradition, they accommodate the visitor, kindly providing free guided tours on advance request; a proper visit of the castle is on my wish list for my next trip to the area.